Piano Talk Maintenance Tips Purchasing Guide

 Time: 1 Hour (approximate)

 The piano will be inspected and observations noted, similar to the evaluation process above.
-The resulting report is suitable for obtaining the proper insurance coverage for the piano or for substantiating the piano's current value for resale.
-Provided free of charge to established service and rebuilding clients.
+Suitable for obtaining the proper insurance coverage for the piano or for substantiating the piano's current value for purchase or resale.
 Contact us by phone or email at appraise@onestipiano.com to arrange an appointment.

 Occasionally we are called upon to observe an instrument that has sustained damage due to water, fire, moving, etc. We will provide your insurance company with the necessary factual details in order to process your claim.